 The court’s objective when deciding custody issues is to act in the best interest of the child.
 That takes precedence over all other concerns.

 While the court wants to hear all relevant facts that pertain to custody in order to determine what is truly best for the child—children are not allowed to choose where they live after a divorce.

-Custody cases often include the appointment of a guardian ad litem (GAL).
-A GAL is an attorney dedicated to representing the child(ren).
+Custody cases often include the appointment of a guardian ad litem.
+A GAL is an individual dedicated to representing the child(ren).

-In the state of Oregon the GAL will propose a plan to the court.
-If the case is complex, or serious physical or emotional issues are present, a Custody Evaluator can also be appointed to provide an in-depth analysis of the situation.
+In the state of Oregon, after conducting an investigation, the GAL proposes a plan to the court.
+If the case is complex, or serious physical or emotional issues are present, the court may also appoint a Custody Evaluator to provide an in-depth analysis of the situation.

-Divorce might feel like a negotiated war, and one of the biggest battles is having to confront the new reality and living situation with your child(ren).
-This new beginning can take some work to polish the scratched surface and make for a smooth transition into a new life with your child(ren)—but it is worth the effort.
+Divorce often feels like a negotiated war.
+One of the biggest battles is having to confront the new reality and living situation with your child or children.
+This new beginning takes some work to polish the scratched surface and make a smooth transition into a new living situation, but it is well worth the effort.

 Below, listen to our managing attorney in Portland, Colin Amos, talk about custody and divorce.